 Mr. Melchiorre joined J & J in June 2007 and entered into an Employment Agreement at that time.
 Either the Company or Mr. Melchiorre can terminate the Employment Agreement on thirty (30) days written notice.
 The Agreement provides that Mr. Melchiorre will have a Base Compensation of \$286,000 per annum and a target bonus of 75% of Base Compensation.
-Upon execution of his Employment Agreement, Mr. Melchiorre was granted 10,000 shares of the Company's common stock which are held by the Company with 5,000 shares to be released on both June 1, 2009 and June 1, 2010, if Mr. Melchiorre is then employed by the Company.
+Upon execution of his Employment Agreement, Mr. Melchiorre was granted 10,000 shares of the Company's common stock.
+5,000 shares were released on June 1, 2009 and 5,000 shares will be released on June 1, 2010, if Mr. Melchiorre is then employed by the Company.